AleksanderEvensen/swai/README.md

-# SWAP (Simple WebAssembly Parser)
+# SWAI (Simple WebAssembly Interpreter)

-a Simple Web Assembly Parser
+Well what more can i say.
+It's just a "simple WebAssembly Interpreter"